 While pregnancy tests have evolved big time since 1350 BC, Cynthia and I still saw an opportunity for improvement.
 Cynthia ran into her boyfriend’s mom in the store while buying a pregnancy test (talk about Sunday scaries).
-I had the cashier jokingly wish her good luck when she was buying hers.
+I had the cashier jokingly wish me good luck when I was buying mine.
 The nerve!
 If you’ve had a similar experience, you know how humiliating it is.
 For those who haven’t, we created Stix to ensure you are never a victim of pregnancy test shaming.

 After doing some research, we found that the public embarrassment of buying a pregnancy test was just the beginning of a long list of problems surrounding women’s options.
 After surveying thousands of women, we found that 70% of them had terrible experiences buying pregnancy tests.
 Additionally, we observed that drugstores price their tests unnecessarily high.
 We deserve better.
 So do you.

 Stix is an at-home, gyno approved pregnancy test shipped discreetly to your door, by us.
 We deliver our over 99% accurate, adorable, proven pregnancy tests to women all over the country.
 What’s so discreet about Stix?
 Stix comes in a brown envelope with no indication of what is inside.
 No company name or purchase history, your roommates will have no idea.

 A standard Stix order includes two pregnancy tests (for peace of mind), a detailed instruction card with information about how to use the tests and what the results mean, and a personalized thank you note from Stix founders for supporting our mission.
 Additionally, Stix offers next-day delivery at your convenience.
 You can choose to order as many tests as you’d like, or try our autoship option.
 This option is great for women trying to conceive and those with irregular periods, like us, who test for peace of mind.
 This provides you with pregnancy tests every 2, 4, 8, or 12 weeks, and you can cancel at any time.
 We don’t want buying a pregnancy test to be something you even have to think about.